A Guide to A Georgia Uniform Motor Vehicle Accident Report

 - List of the vehicle occupants

-The narrative of a Georgia accident report is gathered at the time of the accident when the officer asks each driver, passengers, and any witnesses what they believed happened to cause the accident.
+The narrative of a Georgia motor vehicle accident report is gathered at the time of the accident when the officer asks each driver, passengers, and any witnesses what they believed happened to cause the accident.
 This section is basically the explanation for how the officer determined which driver was at fault and what citations will be issued.

 If no citations were given, this section explains how Driver 1 was found to have caused the accident, which is the language typically used to describe such labels.
 The diagram is the map that helps provide a complete picture of what events actually took place and where.
 Your attorney may use this throughout your case to “paint a picture” of what happened.